Quickstart: Make your first inference call

 Multi-step workflows with Chains

 Baseten also provides training infrastructure for fine-tuning and pre-training.
-You bring your training scripts (Axolotl, TRL, Megatron, or custom code) and run jobs on H100, H200, or A10G GPUs.
+Bring your training scripts (Axolotl, TRL, Megatron, or custom code) and run jobs on H200 or A10G GPUs.
 Checkpoints sync automatically during training, and you can deploy a fine-tuned model from checkpoint to production endpoint in a single command withtruss train deploy_checkpoints.